Top Financial Help and Resources for Cancer Patients

 Take into account lost wages from time off work

-Consider how much time you’ll have to take off work for treatment and speak to your HR department about how much you need to work to keep your health insurance coverage.
-Learn how to protect yourself in your workplace—have conversations and ask clarifying questions about your benefits beyond insurance with your HR department, including short- or long-term disability.
+Consider how much time you will have to take off work for any cancer treatment, and speak to your HR department about how much you need to work to keep your health insurance coverage active or how to keep meeting your insurance premiums.
+Learn how to protect yourself in your workplace—have conversations and ask clarifying questions about your benefits beyond health insurance with your HR department, including short- or long-term disability.

 To provide an idea of what you could expect, a study by the Department of Health Administration at Virginia Commonwealth University found that women treated for breast cancer missed an average of 44.5 days of work, and men diagnosed with prostate cancer missed an average of 27 days.
 Overall, oncology patients are likely to miss 22 more days of work per year than employees who aren’t battling cancer.